lkdjiin/genit/README.markdown

   + **readable**
   + **minimalist**

-_We don't have to learn new languages ​​or new tag for managing templates._
-We must be able to do this with a language we already all know: **xml**.
+Genit is based on the idea that *we don't have* to learn any new languages to manage templates because **xml can do it well**.

 For example, to generate the xhtml including the 4 latest news: